helsasp/Tugas11_PPB_StarbucksApp/README.md

 # ☕ StarbucksApp – Mobile App (PPB Assignment 11)

-This repository contains a simple Starbucks-themed mobile application developed as part of **Assignment 11** for the **Mobile Programming (Pemrograman Perangkat Bergerak)** course.
+This repository contains a simple Starbucks-themed mobile application developed in **Kotlin using Android Studio** as part of **Assignment 11** for the **Mobile Programming (Pemrograman Perangkat Bergerak)** course.

-The app displays a collection of Starbucks drinks with a visually appealing UI and smooth navigation between pages.
+The app displays a list of Starbucks drinks with a clean interface and smooth navigation between screens.

 ## 📱 Features

 - Home screen with a list of Starbucks drinks
-- Drink detail pages with image, description, and pricing
+- Detail screen for each drink with image, name, description, and price
+- Intuitive and user-friendly navigation
-- Clean and modern UI inspired by Starbucks design
+- Modern and clean UI inspired by Starbucks branding
-- Simple and intuitive navigation

 ## 🛠️ Tech Stack

-- Flutter & Dart *(or replace with Java/Kotlin if native Android)*
+- Kotlin
+- Android Studio
 - Android SDK
-- Material Design
+- Material Design Components

 ## 🚀 Getting Started